daarnolducsd/ep5book/docs/04-week4.md

 \text{Predicted Life Expectancy}_i = 67.97 + 0.24 \cdot \text{Average Income 1000s}_i
 $$

-The slope coefficient captures how changes in Average Income (1000s) is associated with changes in Predicted Life Expectancy.
+The slope coefficient captures how changes in Average Income (1000s) are associated with changes in Predicted Life Expectancy.

 To understand the interpretation of the slope coefficient (0.24), let's go through a simple example.
 Imagine I tell you I have two countries, Country A and Country B. Country A has an Average Income of \$50k.
 Country B has an Average Income of \$51k.
 What is the expected difference in Life Expectancy between these two countries?